jackfay7/jackfay7/README.md

 <!--
 Hi I'm Jack!

-I am a student at St. Lawrence University.
+I am a student at St. Lawrence University who will be graduating in May 2025.

-I am studying Data Science and Psychology.
+My majors are Data Science and Psychology.

 I am from Easthampton Massachusetts.